Evercoder/clipboard-inspector/README.md

 Run it online: [https://danburzo.github.io/clipboard-inspector/](https://danburzo.github.io/clipboard-inspector/)

-## Notes
+## Reading from the clipboard

+A `paste` event contains the `clipboardData` property, which has the following properties of interest:

+* `types` is an array of MIME types available in the clipboard;
+* `items` is a list of `DataTransferItem` objects (`DataTransferItemList`);
+* `files` is a list of `File` objects available in the clipboard.

+Additionally, `clipboardData` contains the `getData(type)` method to fetch a string representation of the data for a specific format.

-`DataTransferItem.getAsString()` seems to be useless, textual data can be read synchronously through other methods.
+In our context `DataTransferItem.getAsString()` seems to be useless, as textual data can be read synchronously through other methods.

 ## Browser Issues Reference